mohitpai/journey-optimizer.en/help/using/sms/sms-opt-out.md

 ## Native inbound keywords{#sms-native-keywords}

-By default, Adobe Journey Optimizer handles standard English-language reply messages such as STOP, UNSTOP, and START for Toll-Free and Long Code messages, in accordance with industry standards for native integration such as Sinch and Twilio.
+By default, Adobe Journey Optimizer handles the following standard English-language reply messages for Toll-Free and Long Code messages: STOP, UNSTOP, START, QUIT, CANCEL, END, and UNSUBSCRIBE.
+Note that only Sinch supports Native keywords when used with Journey Optimizer.

-These keywords typically trigger an automatic standard reply from your third party provider (such as Twilio or Sinch).
+These keywords typically trigger an automatic standard reply from your third party provider.
 You can confirm this directly with your provider or via their documentation site.

-No steps are required to ensure that SMS opt-out capabilities are working in Adobe Journey Optimizer as the keyword responses STOP, UNSTOP, and START are automatically recognized.
+No steps are required to ensure that SMS opt-out capabilities are working in Adobe Journey Optimizer as the keyword responses STOP, UNSTOP, START, QUIT, CANCEL, END, and UNSUBSCRIBE are automatically recognized.
 Profiles opt-out statuses are updated in real time in Adobe Journey Optimizer.

 ## Blocklists{#sms-blocklists}